sqlsylvia/GDI-SQL/CollegeDB/README.md

 1. How many students applied to Standford?

 2. What was the Average GPA of students that applied to Standford?

 3. Which students did not apply to any colleges?

 4. For each student, list their name, GPA and how many colleges they applied and how many colleges accepted them?

 5. For each student, list their name, GPA and how many colleges accepted them?

 6. Which students applied to a Computer Science program?
-Note: CS in the major column in Applications indicate a Computer Science.
+   - Note: "CS" in the *major* column in **Applications** table indicates a Computer Science major.

 7. How many/which students went to a college in California?

 8. Which school has the smallest enrollment?

 9. How many/which students applied to the college with the smallest enrollment?

 10. Which is the most popular major to applied to?